Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

 The dimensions of the problem (i.e., n is the dimension of primal variable x, n_eq the number of equality constraints, and n_in the number of inequality constraints) are used for allocating the space needed for the Qp object.
-The dense Qp object is templated by the floatting precision of the QP model (in the example above in C++ a double precision).
-Note that for model to be valid, the primal dimension (i.e., n) must be strictly positive.
-If it is not the case an assertion will be raised precising this issue.
+The dense Qp object is templated by the floating precision of the QP model (in the example above in C++ a double precision).
+Note that for the model to be valid, the primal dimension (i.e., n) must be strictly positive.
+If it is not the case, an assertion will be raised precising this issue.

-The dense backend has also a specific feature for handling more efficiently box inequality constraints.
-To benefit from it, constructors are overloaded as follows
+The dense backend also has a specific feature for efficiently handling box inequality constraints.
+To benefit from it, constructors are overloaded as follows:

 <table class="manual">
   <tr>